AngleProtocol/angle-docs/governance/angle-token/bonding-curve.md

 ## 💡 Need for a Bonding Curve

 Angle leaves the possibility to buy governance tokens using the protocol's stablecoins.
-For instance, it will be possible to buy ANGLE tokens using Angle's agEUR, or agUSD.
+For instance, it will be possible to buy ANGLE tokens using Angle's agEUR.

 The agTokens used to buy the governance tokens will be burnt.
 This is a way to directly increase the protocol's collateral ratio and grow its reserves, thus reducing the overall risk of the protocol.